trobicho/NesGull/README.md

 Nes emulator in Rust

-Unfinished project work with Some roms NRoms/UXRoms perharps gonna finish it one day ^^
+Unfinished project work with Some roms NRoms/UXRoms perhaps gonna finish it one day ^^

 (Gonna finish the APU at some point though).